Humee Hum Brahm Hum Kundalini mantra meditation meaning:

 In order to be successful with this spiritual practice, you simply need to notice when your mind is wandering and bring your concentration back to the present moment.

 When chanting Humee Hum Brahm Hum aloud, it is important to focus on the vibration of the sound and allow it to resonate throughout your entire being.

 The repetition of the mantra will have the benefit of providing the conscious mind with a profound restful state, along with increasing your capacity to concentrate and focus.

 As you develop a regular mantra meditation spiritual practice, you will start to develop a deeper understanding of self.

-Moreover, you will start to peel back the layers of your mind as awareness of your hopes, desires, fears, aspirations.
+You will start to peel back the layers of your mind as awareness of your hopes, desires, fears, and aspirations.